 I dream I'm in a cafe.
 I meet my friend Silky, who said she'd be wearing yellows and greens.
 No problem finding her amid the businesspeople--Silky's in a cloud of loose, layered, gauze skirts over a green leotard.

 She says "Don't worry, you'll find a girlfriend soon."
-I'm happy--Silky's predictions are pretty reliable.
+That cheers me up--Silky's intuitions are pretty reliable.

 A Cambodian girl walks up to us and stares silently.
 I stare back: she's under 5 feet tall, but about 3 feet of that is leg.
 A child's torso and head on adult legs!
 Both sexy and creepy--long bare legs revealed by a little girl's short dress.